How To Grow, Harvest, And Cook With Basil

 Best Basil Tips- Handling Basil In The Kitchen

 - Cut basil dies quickly.
 When you cut some from your plant for your day’s cooking, put it immediately in a container of water.
 It looks like a bouquet in the kitchen and will stay fresh to use.
 If you forget it, the stems will grow roots and reward you for your carelessness!

-- When to add basil to the dish.
+- When to add basil to the dish?
 Add basil late; its sprightly flavor is elusive.
-Particularly in cooked dishes, add basil in the last 60 seconds of cooking so that your guests will enjoy it!
+Add basil in the last 60 seconds before serving, particularly in cooked dishes, so your guests will enjoy it!

 - Chiffonade- This is the best way to cut the basil so that the flavor is distributed throughout your dish; just remember this-stack, roll, slice- make a little stack of your basil leaves, roll them like a tiny cigar, slice the cigar with a sharp knife on an angle.
 Shake that into your dish.

 - Crushed basil paste- crush the basil with coarse salt and garlic if needed.
 Use the side of a large knife to crush.
 Use this in your recipe; try it on grilled bread or in mashed potato.